Church of the Holy Name of Jesus, Manchester: Music

 The organ is located at the west end of the nave.
 Built in 1871 by William Hill & Son of London, it has 48 speaking stops over three-manuals and pedals.
 It was completely rebuilt in 1926 by Messrs Wadsworth Ltd and restored in 2004.
 It is maintained by David Wells of Liverpool.
 The pipes on the front of the case are ornately diapered and were restored to their original colour scheme of lighter shades of red and green with gold motifs.
 Above the organ and choir loft are two gilded angels.

 Music for the Solemn Mass follows the decrees of the Vatican, and utilises Gregorian chant and polyphony on Sundays (with congregational English hymns), whilst for major solemnities there are classical organ and orchestral settings from the 17th to the 21st century.

+Proximity of the chaplaincy church to the University of Manchester and Royal Northern College of Music means that students play an integeral role in the musical life of the church, through participating in the two active choral groups, using the church as concert venue for student led classical and sacred music groups, and providing a place for music students to practice.

 Clergy

 The bishop asked the Jesuits to close the church in 1985.
 By then the congregation had dwindled because of local shifts in housing and demographics, and the church was closed for most of the day.
 The diocese did not want it, so the major superiors of England and Wales were asked to consider its viability.
 A community of secular priests and lay brothers (an Oratory of St Philip in Formation) came to Manchester in 1992 and since then the church has been in the process of massive renovation project.
 It is open daily and congregational numbers have increased.

 In September 2012, it was announced that the Jesuits would return to Manchester to take over the chaplaincy to the Universities, the Royal Northern College of Music and the church.
 The Oratory community at the Holy Name under Fr Raymond Matus was relocated to St Chad's, Cheetham Hill where Bishop Terence Brain had granted them permission to establish a Congregation of the Oratory of Saint Philip Neri.